-We have answered some of the frequently asked questions about our therapy services below but if you require further information, please do not hesitate to get in touch.
+We have answered some of our frequently asked questions about our therapy services below but if you require further information, please don’t hesitate to get in touch.

 I want therapy, how do I get started?

-Contact our Chartered Clinical Psychologist, Dr Robyn Cooley, for a free, 15 minute consultation to understand why you are seeking therapy and to discuss questions you may have.
-From there, you can arrange an initial assessment where you will work together to explore the nature of your difficulties, confidentially and without judgment.
-Typically, assessment sessions last for 90 minutes to ensure enough time to establish a shared understanding of your difficulties, goals for your therapy and to develop a treatment plan tailored to your unique needs.
-Depending on your goals, at the start of your therapy you may wish to set a fixed number of sessions or enter into a more open ended agreement.
+Please complete our self-referral form.
+If we feel one of our practitioners is well placed to work with you, we will offer you an initial assessment, where you and your practitioner will work together to explore the nature of your difficulties, confidentially and without judgment.
+Typically, assessment appointments are arranged for 50 or 90 minutes, to ensure enough time to establish a shared understanding of your difficulties and a plan for your therapy.
+Depending on your goals, at the start of your therapy you may wish to set a fixed number of sessions or enter into a more open-ended agreement.
 Therapy sessions are usually offered on a weekly or fortnightly basis and are 50 minutes in length.
 More information about the types of difficulties we usually work with and the therapeutic models we draw from can be found here.

-What if I’m not sure whether psychological therapy is right for me?
+What if I’m not sure whether therapy is right for me?

 Maybe you’ve had talking therapy before and not found it helpful?
 Or perhaps this is the first time you’ve thought about accessing professional support for your psychological wellbeing?
-We know it can feel like a huge step reaching out for extra support and it is understandable that you may have questions about whether this is right for you.
-That’s why at Cooley Psychological Wellbeing we are happy to offer a 15-minute telephone consultation with our Chartered Clinical Psychologist, Dr Robyn Cooley, to discuss the questions you may have.
-This means you can decide whether you wish to progress with assessment and therapy without committing to pay for a full initial assessment.
-Alternatively, you can come for an initial assessment with no obligation to return for continuing therapy.
-We have also provided some self-help guides on the free resources section of our website.
+We know it can feel like a huge step reaching out and it’s understandable that you may have questions about whether this is right for you.
+That’s why at Cooley Psychological Wellbeing we ensure that your initial assessment appointment offers time for you to ask questions and explore whether the suggested therapy approach, and your practitioner, are right for you.
+You can attend an initial assessment appointment with no obligation to return for continuing therapy.
+Should you choose not to proceed, we will help signpost you to a more suitable service and can provide an assessment report or letter of recomendation for any onward referrals.

 What sort of difficulties do you work with?

-- Anxiety including obsessive-compulsive disorder, health anxiety, phobias, social anxiety, panic attacks and generalised anxiety disorder
+- Anxiety including health anxiety, obsessive-compulsive disorder, phobias, social anxiety, panic attacks, generalised anxiety disorder

 - Work-related stress

-- Trauma or post traumatic stress as a result of life events, including accidents, physical health diagnoses, abuse and domestic violence
+- Trauma or post-traumatic stress as a result of life events, including accidents, physical health and abuse

 - Perinatal mental health including birth trauma, postnatal depression, bonding and attachment, birth phobia, loss, abortion, infertility